 External components can also impact compliance with HIPAA such as determining whether HIPAA or other data-protection and privacy laws apply when collaborating with any tech vendors that have access to your health plan data.
 This means that it is important to review vendor compliance to mitigate any potential violations.

-Do you have a social media policy?
-Do employees understand the consequences of sharing information, even if it is accidental?
 This also includes the use of wellness tools, mobile apps, and emerging technologies that can have an impact on HIPAA compliance.